Dorsolateral Frontal Lobe Epilepsy Quiz

 Content updated on Sep 20, 2022

-Dorsolateral frontal lobe epilepsy is difficult to diagnose.
-There may not be characteristic localizing signs, can appear bizarre and similar to psychogenic events.
+Dorsolateral frontal lobe epilepsy is hard to diagnose.
+There might not be characteristic localizing signs, and it can seem strange and similar to psychogenic events.

 Conscious and able to recall events during the seizure